gnicol/GitSwarm/perforce_swarm/doc-ce/update/README.md

 *  **Restoring backups**

-   GitSwarm can only restore backups made on the same versions.
-This means a backup of GitSwarm 2015.3 can only be restored to an instance running 2015.3.
+   GitSwarm can only restore backups made on the same version.
+Hence, a backup of GitSwarm 2015.3 can only be restored to an instance running 2015.3, and not on 2015.4 or higher versions.
+Although, upgrading gitswarm should not result in data corruption, we recommend taking backups of your existing version before you run an upgrade.

 *  **Stopping GitSwarm**